 Immunizations are a series of shots given to children at different ages to help ward off serious and potentially fatal childhood diseases.
 Making sure your child receives immunizations when scheduled is the best way to help protect your child from potentially fatal diseases.
 According to the American Academy of Pediatrics, vaccinations have reduced the number of infections from vaccine-preventable diseases by more than 90%.
 If you’re apprehensive about vaccinations, please do not hesitate to contact [hyperlink] our office.

 The Advanced Practitioners (AP) we use in Pediatric Medicine are Certified Registered Nurse Practitioners (CRNP) and Certified Physician Assistant (PA-C) providers.
 They have master’s level degrees and are trained to care for and manage patients within all aspects of general pediatrics.
 They have specialized training, certification, and education that allow them to work alongside their physician partners.

 If you feel that this is a medical emergency, call 911.
 If this is a non-emergency situation, please utilize our symptom checker first.
 If your questions are still unanswered and you feel that further advice from a member of our clinical staff is needed at this time, please call our office number at (251) 706-8170 (Midtown Mobile) or (251) 342-8900 (West Mobile).

 Our friendly, knowledgeable office staff works hard to ensure patient comfort and convenience.
-With three locations in and around the Mobile area, we are available to help with all your child’s medical needs.
+With two locations in and around the Mobile area, we are available to help with all your child’s medical needs.